Kampong

-A kampong (this term is in Za'aba Spelling, kampung in both modern Malay and Indonesian) is a type of village in Brunei, Indonesia, Malaysia, Philippines, and Singapore and a 'dock' in Cambodia.
-The term applies to traditional villages, especially of indigenous peoples.
+A kampong (this term is in Za'aba Spelling, kampung in modern Malay) is a type of village in Austronesian Southeast Asia, including Brunei, Indonesia, Malaysia, Philippines and Singapore.
+The term applies to traditional villages, especially of the indigenous peoples living in this region.

-This term has also been used to refer to urban slum areas or enclosed developments and neighborhoods within towns and cities in Brunei, Indonesia, Malaysia, Singapore, Philippines, Cambodia, Sri Lanka, and Christmas Island.
+This term has also been used to refer to urban slum areas or enclosed developments and neighborhoods within towns and cities.
 The design and architecture of traditional kampong villages have been targeted for reform by urbanists and modernists.
 These villages have also been adapted by contemporary architects for various projects.

 Etymology

-The word kampung or kampong is derived from the Malay and is commonly translated into English as "village".
+The word kampung or kampong is derived from Malay and is commonly translated into English as "village".
 In Singapore, the traditional spelling kampong continues to be used, while the spelling kampung is standard in Malaysia and Indonesia.
 In Brunei, both spellings are interchangeable.

 The English word "compound," when referring to a development in a town, is thought to be derived from kampong.